AlphaGaming7780/Thunderdome/README.md

 #### PlaylistVars

-If the vars start with `BR_`, It mean that variable are only used for the Battle Royale game mode, If the vars start with `LBR_`, It mean that variable are only used for the Lobby Battle Royale game mode, And if they start with nothing before, It mean that variable are used for both game mode.
+If the vars start with `BR_`, it mean that variable are only used for the Battle Royale game mode, if the vars start with `LBR_`, it mean that variable are only used for the Lobby Battle Royale game mode, and if they start with nothing before, it mean that variable are used for both game mode.

 | PlaylistVars | Accepted Values | Default Value | Description |
 | ----------------- | --------------- | ------------- | ----------- |